See all Stories

 "The timing could not have been more fortuitous,” says Matthew Duncan, MD, MED’01, an assistant professor of psychiatry and medical education at Geisel, clinical director of integrated care at Dartmouth Health, and leader of the Healthy Students, Healthy Physicians program.
 “With COVID-19, opportunities for connection inside and outside the educational setting diminished, increasing isolation and adding to the many challenges already faced by medical students.”

-A social worker, Geisel Board of Advisors member, and mother of recent graduate Olivia Sacks D'11, MED'20, Patty Sacks deeply understands the mental health care needs of people who work in medicine.
+A social worker, Geisel Board of Advisors member, and mother of a recent graduate, Patty Sacks deeply understands the mental health care needs of people who work in medicine.

 Through the lens of the pandemic, we see more clearly than ever that mental health care must become an accepted part of life for America’s doctors—and that begins with doctors in training,” she says.
 “Doug and I are grateful for this opportunity to help address a longstanding oversight.”